What is breast magnetic resonance imaging (MRI)?

 Breast magnetic resonance imaging (MRI) uses magnetic fields to create an image of the breast.

 Breast MRI is used in breast cancer screening for women at higher than average risk.
 It’s not recommended in breast cancer screening for women at average risk.

 Breast MRI vs. mammography

 Compared to mammography, screening with breast MRI has some drawbacks [82-85]:

 - Breast MRI is more invasive than mammography because a contrast agent (gadolinium) is given by vein (through an IV) before the procedure.
-In rare cases, women can have a reaction to gadolinium.
+In rare cases, people can have a reaction to gadolinium.